i05nagai/memorandum/language/english_speaking.md

     * evil, or caused by the Devil
 * professor
     * Contact professors you’d like to work with
+* annulment
+    * it says here you can get an annulment if any of the followoing conditions are met
+        * were you unable to consummate the marriage?
 * consummate
+    * consummation of marriage
+        * full sexual intercourse between married persons after their marriage by the insertion of the penis into the vagina.
+Inability to consummate because of impotence or refusal to consummate is a ground for nullity of the marriage.
     * perfect; complete in every way
     * consummate skill
     * to complete
     * to consummate a marriage is to make it complete by having sex
     * a life of consummate happiness
+    * have sex
+        * The marriage was never consummated.
 * bigamy
     * the act of marrying a person while already legally married to sb else
     * In court, he admitted that he had committed bigamy